gap-packages/RepnDecomp/README.md

     $ gap tst/testall.g

 This will run all tests and (hopefully) pass.
+In order for the tests to be as useful as possible to me i.e. catch as many bugs as possible, there is a lot of randomness in them.
+This means that sometimes the tests pick a pathologically bad example to decompose which causes the tests to hang forever.

+The best way to fix it would be to send a PR to make the performance better :)

 ## Documentation